getoutreach/extensibility-sdk/docs/outreach-api.md

 _The redirect URI can be the same as the add-on host URL defined in the manifest or a dedicated URL._

-You can learn more about how to set up this on the [Outreach app settings page](outreach-OAuth-settings.md).
+In order to get more info on your OAuth app settings or change a redirectUri value, please contact Outreach support team at cxt-sdk@outreach.io

 ## Token endpoint